owlbarn/tutorial/chapters/algodiff.md

 ![Architecture of the AD module](../images/algodiff/architecture.png "architecture")

-The [@fig:algodiff:architecture] shows the structure of AD module in Owl, and they will be introduced one by one below.
+The figure shows the structure of AD module in Owl, and they will be introduced one by one below.
 Let's start with the **type definition**.

 ```ocaml